Strange Noises on E-Bikes: Motor, Chain, or Battery?

 FAQ

-What should I do if I hear a clicking or rattling while riding?
+What if I hear rattling while riding?

-Can battery placement affect noise levels?
+Does battery placement affect noise?

 Subscribe